What is a variable expense? Officially, a variable expense is a cost that changes month to month or occurs irregularly.

 Unofficially, variable expenses are probably the most likely culprit for busting your budget.

-Learning more about what a variable expense is and how to plan for these sneaky balance disrupters can help bring more peace to your bill pile and to your monthly budget.
+Learning more about what a variable expense is and figuring out how to plan for these sneaky bank account bandits can help bring more peace to your bill pile and to your monthly budget.

 What Are Fixed and Variable Expenses?

-Fixed expenses include things like your mortgage, phone bill, or car payment—regular budget items that are generally the same amount each month.
-You know the total cost, you know the due date, and adding both to your budget is easy peasy.
+Fixed expenses include things like your mortgage payments, cell phone bill, loan payments, or car payment—regular budget items that are generally the same amount each month.
+With fixed costs, you know the total cost, you know the due date, and adding both to your budget is easy peasy.

 Variable costs are the types of expenses that are a little harder to predict because they either don’t occur regularly or the amount changes.
 Discretionary expenses like your Starbucks habit or those necessities that you can predict but don’t plan for—holiday gifts, or your twice annual insurance premium—all fall under the umbrella of variable expenses.

-At YNAB we call those predictable yet somehow unexpected budget burglars (like holiday expenses, annual subscriptions, and needing new tires) True Expenses and we have a plan for managing them.
+At YNAB we call those predictable yet somehow unexpected budget burglars (like holiday expenses, annual subscriptions, and car repairs) True Expenses and we have a plan for managing them.

 How to Budget for Variable Expenses

 Let me break it down for you with a simple question: Would you rather fight a 100-pound shark in one epic battle or one 20-pound shark in five different battles?